 Who Are Your Idols?

-Before creating your brand profile, it’s not a bad idea to check out other successful people’s brands.
+Before creating your brand profile, it’s not a bad idea to check out how other successful professionals have developed their personal brand.
 You’ve already figured out which path you’re going to take; you can look for examples of success in the same path.
 Who would you learn from the most?
 Who would you consider on the same level of ambition as you?

 Make a list of the people that come to mind.
 Then analyze their brands; what is their vision?
 What are they like as a person?
-Normally there is more to a person than what’s available on their Wikipedia page.
-That’s why you should analyze their work on your own, listen to their talks, and figure out what makes them unique.
+You should analyze their work on your own, listen to their talks, and figure out what makes them unique.

 Learn, but don’t imitate.
 Everyone has a different life experience, and no one can fill someone else’s shoes, let alone their ambitions.
 The whole idea of personal branding is establishing you, not anyone else.
 That being said, you shouldn’t be afraid to allow yourself to be inspired by other people.